Leaseholder

 Leaseholders also pay ground rent to the freeholder who owns the land and service charges to cover maintenance costs for shared areas like communal areas or gardens.

-How the Ombudsman can help leaseholders
+How we can help leaseholders

 We can consider complaints from a resident who has a lease, tenancy, license to occupy, service agreement, or other arrangement to occupy premises owned or managed by a landlord member about housing management.